Rent (musical): UK productions

 The production radically altered elements of the musical including defining the characters of Mimi, Angel and Mark as British.
 Songs were reordered (including Maureen's first appearance as the Act I finale).
 The rehaul of the score was masterminded by Steve Anderson and featured radically rearranged versions of Out Tonight, Today 4 U, Over the Moon and Happy New Year.

 A one-off Rent - The 20th Anniversary Concert was held at the Blackpool Opera house Monday November 11, 2013.
 A 20th anniversary tour opened at Theatr Clwyd in October 2016 before playing a two-month run at the St James Theatre, London.
 The cast included Layton Williams as Angel and Lucie Jones as Maureen.
 The production then continued to tour the UK.

 In 2018 an immersive production of RENT premiered at Frogmore Paper Mill in Apsley, Hemel Hempstead.
 The cast included Aran Macrae (Roger), Connor Dyer (Mark) and Lizzie Emery (Mimi).
 The show opened on July 10, 2018, and ran until July 28.

 In 2020, the musical was revived at Manchester's Hope Mill Theatre for a limited run from October 30 to December 6.
 The production was originally scheduled to begin in late July but was delayed due to the COVID-19 pandemic.
 Due to the ongoing pandemic, the audience was socially distanced and measures were in place around the theatre.
 The cast included Blake Patrick Anderson (Mark), Tom Francis (Roger), Maiya Quansah-Breed (Mimi), Dom Hartley-Harris (Collins), Alex Thomas-Smith (Angel), Millie O'Connell (Maureen), Jocasta Almgill (Joanne), and Ahmed Hamad (Benny).
 The production was professionally filmed, which was broadcast from November 27 to December 20 on weekends.

 Off-Broadway revival

 The show was revived off-Broadway at Stage 1 of New World Stages with previews starting July 14, 2011, and a scheduled opening of August 11, 2011.
 This was the first New York Revival of the show since the original production closed less than three years earlier.
 The production was directed by Rents original director Michael Greif.
 Almost the entire show was different from the original, yet the reinvention did not please the critics, who complained that the new actors did not have a feel for the characters they were playing and that it made the show feel contrived.
 The off-Broadway production of Rent closed on September 9, 2012.

 Additional productions

-In 1999, an Australian production featured Justin Smith as Mark, Rodger Corser as Roger and Christine Anu as Mimi.
-The tour began in Sydney and finished in Melbourne.
-A production in Perth, Western Australia was mounted in 2007 and featured Anthony Callea as Mark, Tim Campbell as Roger, Courtney Act as Angel and Nikki Webster as Maureen.